 Important!!!
-Never share your Medicare number over the phone, via email, or with someone who’s identity cannot be verified.
+Never share your Medicare number over the phone, via email, or with someone whose identity cannot be verified.

 Identity Theft and Fraud

-Unfortunately, identify theft and fraud has become a huge concern for Medicare beneficiaries, with scammers targeting their victims via phone, social media, at events, and even door-to-door.
+Unfortunately, identify theft and fraud have become huge concerns for Medicare beneficiaries, with scammers targeting their victims via phone, social media, at events, and even door-to-door.
 It is crucial to be vigilant and aware of these scams, and to protect your Medicare card and number as you would your other personal identification.